jonathanhunsucker/website/content/posts/amtrak-acela-on-time-probability-distribution/index.md

 publishDate: 2019-12-03
 ---

+> Update: This work was extended into a [stand-alone website](https://amtrak-on-time.jonathanhunsucker.com) containing all trains' arrival time probability distributions.

 Over the last 13 years, John G. Bobinyec has been gathering individual train status information, recording it, and sharing it with the world at [dixielandsoftware.net/Amtrak/status/StatusPages/](http://dixielandsoftware.net/Amtrak/status/StatusPages/).
 They maintain up-to-date timetables of trains past arrived and currently en route, along with faux [Solari departure boards](https://en.wikipedia.org/wiki/Split-flap_display).

 ![A plain text timetable, columns for expected and actual departure and arrival times, and rows for stops along the route.](images/plain-text-timetable.png)